frizatch/MaptimeScratch/GeospatialTableauPublic.md

 * [Tableau Public download](https://public.tableau.com/en-us/)

-Enter in your email address you want associated with Tableau and click "Download the App."
+Enter your email address you want associated with Tableau and click "Download the App."
 The version for 32-bit Windows will automatically start downloading.
 Cancel and pick a different file if you want 64-bit or the Mac version.

 **Getting Started**